troombox/TelegramHelpBot/README.md

 # TelegramHelpBot
-Logic for a basic Telegram Help Bot, using a simple heuristics to determine a source of a household problem At this stage - closer to protoype.
+Logic for a basic Telegram Help Bot, using a simple heuristics to determine a source of a household problem.
+At this stage - closer to protoype.
 If online can be currently fount at VoltaHelp@Telegram